 Because there is another layer of encapsulation in DoH, it results in:

 These are a few of the reasons why DNSFilter chose DoT over DoH.
-Basically, we would have needed to send more data across another layer.
+Basically, we would have needed to send more data across another layer to implement our DNS filtering.
 Though it should be noted that both DoT and DoH increase latency, DoT has lower latency because of where it’s enabled.

 But the most important reason for us, and our users, in choosing DoT was the ability to enable DNS encryption at the lowest possible layer since our users do not just send DNS requests over their browsers.
 That’s why we use DoT.